-Patients who needed to see the dentist, attend the practice by invitation and pre-booked appointment only.
-We were informed that staff admitting patients onto the premises wear appropriate personal protective equipment (PPE), and that all patients who require treatment are screened for symptoms of COVID-19.
-Screening has been taking place via text and telephone.
-If a patient does not respond to text message this is followed up by a call from practice the day prior to their appointment.
+Patients who needed to see the dentist attend the practice by invitation and pre-booked appointment only.
+We were informed that staff admitting patients onto the premises wear appropriate personal protective equipment (PPE) and that all patients who require treatment are screened for symptoms of COVID-19.
 Staff also ask patients the COVID-19 screening questions on arrival at the practice before being admitted to the dental surgery.
-Patients are required to have their temperature taken by staff and use hand sanitising gel before entering the practice.

-We were told that clear, plastic screens had been installed at the reception desk to protect the staff.
-These screens are also placed in the waiting area.
-Fortunately the practice has a large waiting area so they are able to maintain social distancing and tape is placed on the floor to identify appropriate areas for patients to wait, although we were informed that the practice endeavours to not have patients waiting in the waiting area but to take them into the surgery rooms promptly.
+The practice has implemented a one way system which allows patients to access the practice via a main entry and exit through separate door.
+The practice has a waiting area and signage is displayed in order to maintain social distancing, although we were informed that the practice endeavours to not have patients waiting in the waiting area but to take them into the surgery rooms promptly.
 Toys and magazines had been removed from the waiting area.